hqhs/gosupport/README.md

 # Project status

-This was one of the first real-world appliations I made in go months ago.
+This was one of the first real-world applications I made in go months ago.
 Since then I've learned a lot and done some refactoring before open sourcing it.
-It's not ready for use in production yet, but I'm looking forward to make it better.
+It's not ready for use in production yet, but I'm looking forward to making it better.

 # Motivation